isaacnmm/pestpolicy-hugo2XX/content/posts/best-poison-for-squirrels/index.md

 layout: post
 ---

-When choosing the best [poison](https://pestpolicy.com/best-gopher-poison/) for [squirrels](https://en.wikipedia. org/wiki/[Squirrel](https://pestpolicy.com/best-squirrel-repellent/)), you can consider factors like effectiveness, safety, ease of use, and environmental impact.
+When choosing the best [poison](https://pestpolicy.com/best-gopher-poison/)for [squirrels](https://en.wikipedia.org/wiki/[Squirrel](https://pestpolicy.com/best-squirrel-repellent/)),you can consider factors like effectiveness, safety, ease of use, and environmental impact.

 Selecting the right product requires understanding the specific needs of your situation to effectively control the squirrel population without causing undue harm to non-target animals or the environment.

 ##  Key Factors to Consider

 **1. Safety** Safety is paramount when choosing a poison, especially if you have pets or children.
-Anticoagulants, such as like [**Tomcat All-Weather Bait Chunx**](https://www.amazon. com/dp/B0071D0DAG/? tag=p-policy-20) contain Warfarin, which is effective against squirrels but has a known antidote, Vitamin K1, making it a safer option for use around pets.
+Anticoagulants, such as like [**Tomcat All-Weather Bait Chunx**](https://www.amazon.com/dp/B0071D0DAG/?tag=p-policy-20)contain Warfarin, which is effective against squirrels but has a known antidote, Vitamin K1, making it a safer option for use around pets.

 Anticoagulants work by preventing blood from clotting, leading to internal bleeding and eventual death in squirrels.
 Additionally, products containing zinc phosphide, like *Bonide Mole and Gopher Bait*, are effective but must be used with extreme caution as they are highly toxic and have no antidote. **2.
-Effectiveness** Some products, like [**Kaput Rat & Mouse Bait**](https://www.amazon. com/dp/B004HFHB60/?
+Effectiveness** Some products, like [**Kaput Rat & Mouse Bait**](https://www.amazon.com/dp/B004HFHB60/?

 tag=p-policy-20), are known for their high efficacy in eliminating squirrels quickly.